PCCI’s COO Named to Malcolm Baldrige National Quality Award Board of Examiners for 2020

 In the news: HealthIT Analytics – Big Data Dashboard Shows Greatest Risk Factors for COVID-19

 The release of PCCI’s Vulnerability Index has been covered by the Xtelligent media outlet, Health IT Analytics.
-This outlet has covered PCCI’s SDOH leadership extensively.
+This outlet has covered PCCI’s NMDOH leadership extensively.
 HealthIT Analytics connects with subject-matter experts from the nation’s top providers to feature real use cases in data analytics that improve the health of individuals and populations and the cost of providing care.

 Please click the image to read the full story: